kyma-project/kyma/components/ui-api-layer/docs/resource-quotas-status.md

 To calculate the number of available resources in the given Environment, list the ResourceQuotas and loop through them.
 You can get the available number of resources by calculating the difference from **.spec.hard** and **.status.used** in each ResourceQuota.
-For each resource limit specified in the ResourceQuotas, you must calculate the available amount of resources using the ResourceQuota with the lowest `.spec.hard` value for that resource type.
+For each resource limit specified in the ResourceQuotas, you must calculate the available number of resources using the ResourceQuota with the lowest **.spec.hard** value for that resource type.

 ### Calculate the necessary resources to create the next replica

-To calculate how much resources you need to create the next replica, sum up the resource usage of all containers in the replica Pod.
+To calculate how many resources you need to create the next replica, sum up the resource usage of all containers in the replica Pod.
-If some resource limit is not specified directly in the replica's template, check if any LimitRange is not specifying it.
+If some resource limit is not specified directly in the replica's template, check if any LimitRange does not specify it.
 In this situation, add the proper LimitRange limit to the list of necessary resources.
-When the same limit is specified in the LimitRange and in the replica template, the replica's template limit has priority.
+When the same limit is specified in the LimitRange and in the replica's template, the replica's template limit has priority.

 ### Check the ReplicaSets